logzio/logz-docs/_source/logzio_collections/_log-sources/azure-diagnostic-logs.md

 * The shipper's configurations, including: LogzioHost, LogzioToken, Buffersize.
 * FUNCTIONS_WORKER_PROCESS_COUNT - maximum of 10.
 [Learn more in Azure Docs](https://docs.microsoft.com/en-us/azure/azure-functions/functions-app-settings#functions_worker_process_count).
 * ParseEmptyFields (Default: `false`) - This option is a patch to handle a known bug.
 Consider changing this parameter to `true`, if you encounter invalid logs sent by Azure services that contain empty fields.
-Logs with empty fields will appear unparsed in Kibana. **Please note that this option may slow the shipper's perfomance and should be enabled only as required.**
+Logs with empty fields will appear unparsed in Open Search Dashboards. **Please note that this option may slow the shipper's perfomance and should be enabled only as required.**

 ![Adjust your Azure Function's configuration settings](https://dytvr9ot2sszz.cloudfront.net/logz-docs/log-shipping/configuration-settings-azure-diagnostic-logs.png)